tmarrs/json-at-work-examples/appendix-a/README.md

 * Then install the `rails` as shown above.

 ### Rails on Windows
-Rails is difficult to setup on Windows.
+Ruby on Rails is difficult to setup on Windows.
 Try the [Rails Installer](http://railsinstaller.org) for a Windows environment.
 If this doesn't work, you may want to avoid this headache and use [Nitrous.io](https://www.nitrous.io/) to run your Ruby on Rails environment in the Cloud rather than on Windows.

 ## Installing MySQL